Bob Wells, CFO

 What’s the structure underneath?

-That’s the question I’ve been asking about every business I’ve worked with—in international banking at UBS, as a full-time CFO (where I grew one company from $7M to $67M), and in consulting work across industries ever since.
+That question has guided 40 years of work—international banking at UBS, a full-time CFO role (growing one company from $7M to $67M), and consulting engagements across industries ever since.

-What I’ve come to realize is that the question matters more than the credential.
-If something in your numbers doesn’t make sense, that’s exactly what I want to help you work through.
+The question matters more than the credential.
+If something in your numbers doesn’t make sense, that’s exactly what’s worth working through together.

-I built this site to share what I’ve learned freely.
-If it raises a question about your own situation, I’d welcome the conversation.
+This site exists to share those lessons freely.
+If it raises a question about your own situation, the conversation is always open.

 How it works